Eligibility and Application Information

 Priority consideration is given to students who apply early, as funds are limited.
 To ensure you are considered for the maximum amount of institutional aid available, you should submit your FAFSA as soon after October 1 as possible.
 Early submission of the FAFSA is strongly advised.

 Financial aid awards are not automatically renewable unless specified otherwise in your award letter.
-Almost all student aid at the College must be reapplied for each year by completing a new FAFSA by the posted priority filing deadline.
+Almost all student aid at the College must be reapplied for each year by completing a new FAFSA by the priority deadline, March 15.

 In addition to the process outlined above, students who wish to apply for financial assistance for summer sessions must submit a Rhode Island College Application for Financial Aid - Summer Sessions.
 These forms are available from the Office of Student Financial Aid by March 15.

 If you are planning to take summer classes and are interested in applying for financial aid, you should contact our office to set up an appointment with your financial aid counselor and discuss the awarding process.

 Summer Session aid is contingent upon the availability of funds and typically consists of Pell Grants, Direct Loans, and Federal Work Study.
 Preference for Work Study is given to applicants who file summer applications prior to April 1.